-In a time when customer service is considered a competitive advantage, unsatisfactory support is one of the main reasons why customers abandon companies.
+When customer service is considered a competitive advantage, unsatisfactory support is one of the main reasons why customers abandon companies.
 As customer expectations, propelled by the latest technological advancements, continuously evolve, customer service leadership has emerged as the main factor impacting the quality and efficiency of customer service.

 Customer service leadership has emerged as the main factor impacting the quality and efficiency of customer service

 Managers in customer service environments are expected to balance the budget, enhance team performance, and deliver an elevated customer experience.
-Daunting as the task might sound, customer service managers can inspire customer loyalty, increase employee satisfaction and keep costs down by utilising customer feedback.
+Daunting as the task might sound, customer service managers can inspire customer loyalty, increase employee satisfaction and keep costs down by utilizing customer feedback.

 In the following paragraphs, we will discuss how to use feedback as a tool to